Integreight/1Sheeld-Android-SDK/README.md

 ## Installation ##

 Make sure JCenter is added to your build file's list of repositories.
+(It is added by default for new projects created with the latest version of Android Studio)

 ```groovy
 repositories {